bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-05-12-newsletter.md

     As of this writing, there has not been any substantial discussion of the issue on the mailing list.

+- **Call for Brink grant applications:**
+  Bitcoin Optech encourages any engineer contributing to open source Bitcoin or Lightning projects to [apply for a Brink grant][brink grant application] before the application deadline on May 17th.
+Initial grants are one year long and allow developers to work full time on open source projects from anywhere in the world.

 ## Bitcoin Core PR Review Club

 *In this monthly section, we summarize a recent [Bitcoin Core PR Review Club][]